rhendrickson42/msds6306Case/Master_JP_RH.md

 ##            0           62         1005            0            0
 ```

 4. After speaking with GBDI's *Brewmaster Mr. Potterhead*, we are well aware of the need to understand the ABV and IBU medians from the provided data.
 We are pleased to provide *Mr. Potterhead* with the following results and he should note that the report is customized to highlight The State of Texas in *Blue* as defined in our contract.
+In addition we have provided a chart including the number of beers per state.

 ```r